Topic Overview

-Be sure to tell the anesthesiologist if you are pregnant, if you smoke, or if you have alcohol or drug use problems.
-Also let him or her know if you or a family member have had past problems with anesthesia.
+Tell the specialist if you are pregnant or if you smoke, drink alcohol, or use drugs.
+Also tell them if you or a family member has had past problems with anesthesia.

-Prepare a list of all medicines that you take on a regular basis or have taken recently, including the dose.
-Be sure to include prescription and over-the-counter medicines, vitamins, and any other natural health products.
+Make a list of all medicines that you take on a regular basis or have taken recently, including the dosage.
+Be sure to include prescription and over-the-counter medicines, and natural health products.

 Some medical problems may increase your risk of complications when you are receiving anesthesia.
 These include: